Using Offline Data to Speed Up Reinforcement Learning in Procedurally Generated Environments: Related Work

-\textbf{Sample-efficiency in Procedurally Generated Environments}.
-Off-policy algorithms are naturally suitable to make use of data collected by an arbitrary behaviour policy, and are more sample efficient in the number of agent-environment interactions due to the application of a replay buffer~\cite{doro_sample-efficient_2023}.
-However, they exhibit larger instabilities and are more sensitive to hyperparameters than on-policy solutions ~\cite{gu_q-prop_2017}.
-These issues are further exacerbated in PCG environments ~\cite{ehrenberg_study_2022}, where comparably little research exists using off-policy (e.g. DQN ~\cite{mnih_human-level_2015}, SAC~\cite{haarnoja_soft_2018}) algorithms in comparison with on-policy algorithms (e.g. PPO ~\cite{schulman_proximal_2017}, IMPALA ~\cite{espeholt_impala_2018}, PPG ~\cite{cobbe_phasic_2020}).
-In fact, off-policy algorithms have only been applied to solve tasks that are comparably easily solved by on-policy algorithms ~\cite{seurin_im_2020,kessler_same_2022,nguyen_leveraging_2022}.
-Therefore, a large amount of algorithmic approaches have been focused on how to improve the sample-efficiency of on-policy algorithms by incentivising exploration with either intrinsic rewards that model the curiosity ~\cite{raileanu_ride_2020,zhang_bebold_2020,flet-berliac_adversarially_2021,schaefer22derl} or using self-imitation-learning techniques ~\cite{zha_rank_2021,andres_towards_2022} which augment online RL training with BC from previously collected trajectories.
+Off-policy algorithms are naturally suitable to make use of data collected by an arbitrary behavior policy, and are often found to be more sample efficient in the number of agent-environment interactions due to the application of a replay buffer~\cite{doro_sample-efficient_2023}.
+However, they can exhibit larger instabilities and tend to be more sensitive to hyperparameters than on-policy solutions \cite{gu_q-prop_2017}.
+These issues are further exacerbated in PCG environments \cite{ehrenberg_study_2022}, where comparably little research exists using off-policy (e.g. DQN~\cite{mnih_human-level_2015}, SAC~\cite{haarnoja_soft_2018}) algorithms in comparison with on-policy algorithms (e.g. PPO~\cite{schulman_proximal_2017}, IMPALA ~\cite{espeholt_impala_2018}, PPG~\cite{cobbe_phasic_2020}).
+In fact, off-policy algorithms have only been applied to solve tasks that are comparably easily solved by on-policy algorithms~\cite{seurin_im_2020,kessler_same_2022,nguyen_leveraging_2022}.
+Therefore, a large amount of algorithmic approaches have been focused on how to improve the sample-efficiency of on-policy algorithms by incentivizing exploration with either intrinsic rewards that model the curiosity~\cite{raileanu_ride_2020,zhang_bebold_2020,flet-berliac_adversarially_2021,schafer_decoupled_2022} or using self-IL techniques~\cite{zha_rank_2021,pshikhachev_self-imitation_2021,andres_towards_2022,andres_enhanced_2023,lin_taking_2024} which augment online RL training with BC from self-collected trajectories.